Stinking Hellebore |

 These days, I would suggest that hellebores are used purely for their aesthetic value as the plants are considered poisonous.

 An interesting feature are the nectaries, which are the true petals on the plant and have evolved into tube-like structures to hold nectar for their pollinators, primarily bees and flies.
 These can be seen between the stamen and the sepals, which take over the petal's duty of being the 'showy' part of the plant.
-There are so many variations of colour and designs of hellebore flowers, from white to chocolate and green to shades of pink.

 The sepals of hellebores can remain on the plant well after the sexual parts of the flower have finished their job.
 They turn themselves to photosynthesis, possibly contributing energy to the development of the seeds.